oscarferraz/ICASSP23/README.md

-Benchmarking Convolutional Neural Network Inference on Low-Power Edge Devices
+##Benchmarking Convolutional Neural Network Inference on Low-Power Edge Devices

+### Introduction

 This repo contains the code and results for paper submitted at 2023 IEEE International Conference on Acoustics, Speech, and Signal Processing (ICASSP23).